Cord Cutting Guides, News, and Reviews

 Currently, the only AT&T internet plans to include a data cap are their DSL and fixed wireless plans, which have 150 and 250 GB data caps, respectively.
 As of March 12, 2020, AT&T suspended data caps on all their internet plans.
 The suspension expired on June 30 for fixed wireless customers but will last until September 30 for AT&T Fiber and Internet customers.

 The only unlimited plans AT&T offers are its fiber internet plans, but you can get unlimited data on other plans for an additional $30 per month.
 Otherwise, AT&T Internet (the company’s IPBB plans) have a 1,024 GB, or 1 terabyte (TB) data cap.
+As we explained in our review of AT&T Internet, this is a pretty high cap that you're unlikely to reach — but you should still be mindful of it, especially if you do a lot of live or 4K UHD video streaming.

 Each AT&T internet plan has a minimum 1-year contract with an early termination fee (ETF) up to $180 if you want their promotional pricing.
 You can opt for no-contract plans, but you will have to pay the regular monthly price starting your first month.
 A contract may give you a better deal if you aren’t able to get the Internet 1000 plan.
 Luckily, ETFs aren’t as intimidating as they once were — some internet providers offer to pay your ETF in exchange for you becoming a subscriber.
 It’s worth looking into competing providers nearby to see if they offer a similar deal.
 That way, if you’re unsatisfied, you can switch without worrying about the hefty fees involved.